opentargets/genetics-v2d-data/README.md

   3. (Not doing this, see below).
 Extract beta/OR:
     - Note:
       - I will only keep p-values
-      - I have decided not to extract effect sizes/OR and SE, because this can't be done in a consistent way across studies, because:
+      - I have decided not to extract effect sizes/OR and SE.
+This this can't be done in a consistent way across studies, because:
           - Both alleles are not reported so the direction of the effect cannot be inferred unambiguously